RusticiSoftware/launch/lms_lrs.md

 been uploaded in a Tin Can package, and only where the accessor of that content has been launched using a Tin Can launch link.

-In addition to the launch link parameters described in: “Incorporating a TinCan (0.9) LRS into an LMS”, the following parameters will be provided as needed:
+In addition to the launch link parameters described in the <a href="#launch">launch section</a>, the following parameters will be provided as needed:

-content_token: The authorization token to be included on requests to the content endpoint.
+* __content_token:__ The authorization token to be included on requests to the content endpoint.
 If missing, the content is not protected and must be accessed directly.

-content_endpoint: the absolute URL to use to access protected content.
+* __content_endpoint:__ the absolute URL to use to access protected content.
 If content token is specified, but the endpoint is not, the TCAPI endpoint, with the postfix “content/” is to be used as the content endpoint.